alihdry72/testrepo/README.md

 # testrepo
-# this a test repository for IBM capstone course
+# this is a test repository for IBM capstone course